rlucioni/recovery/process-book.md

     <img src="http://i.imgur.com/xdmMixo.gif">
 </div>

-[Note about interpolation for counties with some missing data, show filled points on graph]
+[Note about interpolation for counties with some missing data, show filled points on graph; may also want to move and note change of axis labels]

 ##### Parallel Coordinates Plot #####